Extreme Rules (2018): Background

-The event was held at the PPG Paints Arena in Pittsburgh, Pennsylvania.
+The 10th annual Extreme Rules event was held at the PPG Paints Arena in Pittsburgh, Pennsylvania.

 Extreme Rules was an annual professional wrestling event produced by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
-The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".
-Announced on March 27, 2018, the 2018 Extreme Rules event was the 10th Extreme Rules.
-While the 2017 event was held exclusively for wrestlers from the Raw brand division, the 2018 event featured wrestlers from both Raw and SmackDown, as after WrestleMania 34 in April, WWE discontinued brand-exclusive pay-per-views (PPV).
-It took place on July 15, 2018, at the PPG Paints Arena in Pittsburgh, Pennsylvania.
-In addition to airing on traditional PPV, the event was livestreamed on the WWE Network.
+The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".

+On November 22, 2017, the 10th Extreme Rules event was originally announced to be held on September 16, 2018, at the AT&T Center in San Antonio, Texas, and was to be held exclusively for wrestlers from Raw, like the 2017 event.
+However, following the discontinuation of brand-exclusive PPV and livestreaming events for the main roster after WrestleMania 34 in April, the event was subsequently moved up to July 15 with a new location of the PPG Paints Arena in Pittsburgh, Pennsylvania and featured wrestlers from both Raw and SmackDown.
+This made it the first Extreme Rules event since 2011 to feature multiple brands during a brand split, and the event's new date and location replaced an originally planned Battleground that was canceled as a result of the discontinuation of brand-exclusive PPV and livestreaming events for the main roster, with Extreme Rules's original date and location given to Hell in a Cell.
 Tickets went on sale on April 13 through Ticketmaster.